The Further Adventures of Sherlock Holmes: The Star of the Adelphi

 First transmitted 6 February 2002, this story is based on a reference from Doyle's short story "The Adventure of the Second Stain": "You must have observed, Watson, how she manoeuvred to have the light at her back.
 She did not wish us to read her expression...You remember the woman at Margate whom I suspected for the same reason.
 No powder on her nose—that proved to be the correct solution."

-When a leading actor is stabbed to death, Holmes and Watson step behind the scenes into a world of pretense and deception.
+When a leading actor is stabbed to death, Holmes and Watson step behind the scenes into a world of pretence and deception.

 This story is based on the actual murder of actor-manager William Terriss by Richard Prince outside London's Adelphi Theatre on 16 December 1897.